LthreeC/X-scraper/README.md

 *This project is based on https://github.com/Mostafa-Ehab/Twitter-Scrapper*

-The project is a selenium based X (twitter) scraper
+A selenium based X (twitter) scraper

 ...